-The Headteacher is responsible for ensuring off-site activities and visits comply with the SVS Guidance and this Visit Policy and are notified or submitted for formal approval as required, that all visits approved can be accommodated within the planned provision and that the ethos of each visit is one with which the establishment wishes to be associated.
+The Headteacher is responsible for ensuring off-site activities and visits comply with the LA Guidance and this Visit Policy and are notified or submitted for formal approval as required, that all visits approved can be accommodated within the planned provision and that the ethos of each visit is one with which the Establishment wishes to be associated.

 The Headteacher will ensure that the Educational Visit Co-ordinator (EVC), Visit Leaders, assisting staff and voluntary helpers are appropriately trained as required and specifically competent to carry out the responsibilities allocated to them for all visits.

-The nominated deputy to approve offsite visits in the absence of the Head/Manager is Adam Blake or Jo Powdrill.
+The nominated deputy to approve offsite visits in the absence of the Head/Manager is Mr L Parry.